WEEK 4

-During week 4 I focused on the fundamentals of embedded programming and understanding how microcontrollers work and how they are programmed to interact with their environment.
+During week 4, I focused on the fundamentals of embedded programming and understanding how microcontrollers work and how they are programmed to interact with their environment.
 I explored different microcontroller families and reviewed the datasheet of a selected device to understand its architecture, memory, voltage and peripherals.
 Following that, I wrote and tested a simple embedded program to interact with input/output devices.
+For this assigment I will be consulting our Group Assignment.

 I started by researching and reviewing the datasheets of different microcontrollers belonging to the main families.
 The purpose of this analysis was to compare their main technical characteristics in order to determine which option is the most suitable for my final project.
 Part of the information was consulted from the Group Assignment.